- 1 Monitoring diabetic control

 Generally complications cannot be reversed by good control after they have taken hold, however, some patients in the very early stages of complications may benefit from early treatment.
 Therefore, for microvascular damage in particular it appears there is a threshold level for damage, and when this is reached, the damage is irreversible.

 There are also problems in controlling diabetes.
-The better your control, the more likely you are to suffer hypo’s and to gain weight, however the less likely you are to suffer from the complications of diabetes.
+The better your control, the more likely you are to suffer episodes of hypoglycaemia and to gain weight, however the less likely you are to suffer from the microvascular complications of diabetes.
 So you have to have a balance.
 Obviously gaining weight increases your risk of macrovascular complications.

 Thus in those patients: